-The Italian author and journalist Roberto Saviano has been recognised with the M100 Media Award 2016.
-Ten years ago, Saviano published the journalistic novel “Gomorrah: Italy’s Other Mafia” (“Gomorra – Viaggio nell’impero economico e nel sogno di dominio della camorra”), describing in detail the practices of organised crime and its links with legitimate business structures and politics as well as mentioning the names of the parties involved.
+Italian author and journalist Roberto Saviano has been presented the M100 Media Award 2016.
+Ten years ago, Saviano published the journalistic novel “Gomorrah: Italy’s Other Mafia” (“Gomorra – Viaggio nell’impero economico e nel sogno di dominio della camorra”).
+In it, he describes in detail the practices of organised crime and its links with legitimate business structures and politics as well as openly publishes the names of the parties involved.
 The book, for which he worked for years as an undercover dockworker, catapulted the then 26-year old to fame.
 The book was translated into 51 languages, made into a movie (which received an ®Oscar nomination in the category “Best Foreign Film”) and filmed as a TV series.
 Saviano has written additional books on the Mafia, including “The Opposite of Death”, “The Struggle Continues: Resisting the Mafia and Corruption” (“Der Kampf geht weiter: Widerstand gegen Mafia und Korruption”) and “Zero Zero Zero”, published in early 2014.

 “Through his research on the Mafia, Roberto Saviano has been made vulnerable; he has paid for his courage with a life of invisibility”, says ZEIT Editor-in-Chief Giovanni di Lorenzo, who will deliver the laudation.
 “The recognition that this award will bring him is thus extremely important: It provides a level of protection against attacks and threats that are all too common to Saviano – and shows not only him, but all those who risk life and limb to speak the uncomfortable truth that their work is not in vain!”